CosmicThing2/Mod-Playground/README.md

 - number of players (e.g. 2 - 4, or 3+ etc)
 - a description of the map

-Maps also need a folder matching the name, containing the map files inside the 'Maps' folder (obviously!).
-Make sure you extract it, i.e. Maps\<mapname>\level.dat must exist!
+Maps also need a folder (matching the name you just added to CustomMaps.txt), containing the map files inside the 'Maps' folder (obviously!).
+Make sure you extract it, i.e. Maps\MAPNAME\level.dat must exist!